 Establishing a content factory is no different.
 Stakeholders must appreciate and buy into the long-term vision of this initiative.

 Getting support from the top is key – leadership must endorse and communicate the value of the content factory.
 Just as important is framing the benefits in a way that resonates with individual contributors.
-For example, leadership may want to speed time to market by a certain percent.
-When conveying this to a brand manager, focus on how this will make their day-to-day easier; getting content to market faster means that the brand manager can get a new edetail aid created, approved, and into the hands of their fields teams well ahead of a key campaign launch.
+For example, leadership may want to speed up the time to market by a certain percentage.
+When conveying this to a brand manager, focus on how this will make their day-to-day easier.
+Getting content to market faster means the brand manager can get new resources created, approved, and into the hands of their field teams well ahead of a key campaign launch.

 When rolling out a global content factory program to different regions, engage local champions to help promote the initiative.
 Having a single point of contact in each region will reinforce corporate goals within local markets – especially since the message is coming from someone they know and trust.

 The main purpose of a content factory is to make content creation more efficient.
-To further optimize this process, many companies have implemented a modular content strategy.
+Many companies have implemented a modular content strategy to further optimize this process..

-A module is a piece of content that is made up of multiple components (for example, a collection of images and text that are meant to “travel together” to deliver a certain message).
+A module is a piece of content comprised of multiple components (for example, a collection of images and text meant to “travel together” to deliver a certain message).
 Content creators can assemble these modular building blocks to produce composites for use in different channels.
 Modules often contain business rules that dictate the different ways to combine pieces.

-A modular approach not only makes the content creation faster and easier, it can also speed up the review and approval process.
+A modular approach makes content creation faster and easier and can speed up the review and approval process.
 If the reviewers and approvers are already familiar with a module, they can quickly look at how it’s used in a composite without needing to re-review the wording and referencing that make up the module itself.

 Launching your content factory is a key first step to speeding content time to market.
-But as with any business process, the content factory should evolve over time as your organization grows.
-As you continue to scale asset creation, dedicate time and effort towards analyzing factory performance and planning for the future so you can continue to ensure content factory success.
+But as with any business process, the content factory should evolve as your organization grows.
+As you continue to scale asset creation, dedicate time and effort toward analyzing factory performance and planning for the future so you can continue to ensure content factory success.